yufengwudcs/PedMix/README.md

 # Note:
 PedMix has been distributed in GitHub earlier at: https://github.com/pjweggy/PedMix by my former student, Jingwen Pei.
 Since Jingwen has left my research group, I decide to create a new repository for better maintance of the code.
+Future updates on PedMix will only be posted here.